eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Note that the "Attribute Deletion Request to Relying Party Interface" and the "Reporting Relying Party to DPA Interface", which are mentioned in the Regulation, are not depicted as interfaces in Figure 2.
-Functionalities enabling a User to request a Relying Party to delete personal data (i.e., User attributes) obtained from the User's Wallet Unit is seen as features of the Wallet Solution which are required to be implemented in the solution.
-The same applies to functionalities enabling the User to report a Relying Party to a Data Protection Authority.
+Functionality enabling a User to request a Relying Party to delete personal data (i.e., User attributes) obtained from the User's Wallet Unit is seen as a features of the Wallet Solution  The same applies to functionalities enabling the User to report a Relying Party to a Data Protection Authority.

 ### 4.4 Data presentation flows